 The Chiltern Community Forum exists principally to discuss and set neighbourhood policing priorities for the Chiltern district.
-It works in conjunction with Chiltern District Council and Thames Valley Police.
+It was created at the instigation of former Chiltern District Council’s Community Safety team, and works in conjunction with Thames Valley Police.

 In addition, the Forum seeks to promote community engagement, and encourage involvement by individuals, businesses and other stakeholders within the area.